 Grab your laptop or computer and use this link to grab a copy of the Christmas gift planner I’ve created: Access the planner here: Christmas gift planner

-You will need to click ‘FILE’ then ‘MAKE A COPY’ to save a copy of the planner to your own G:Drive and use.
+You will need to have your own G:Drive, as you will be prompted to sign in to it.
+Then click ‘MAKE A COPY’ to save a copy of the planner to your own G:Drive and use.